About the Department of Finance Canada

 The Department of Finance Canada is established under section 14 of the Financial Administration Act.
 Under section 15 of the Act, The Minister of Finance “has the management and direction of the Department, the management of the Consolidated Revenue Fund and the supervision, control and direction of all matters relating to the financial affairs of Canada not by law assigned to the Treasury Board or to any other minister.”
 Certain other authorities have also been entrusted to the Minister of Finance through various Acts of Parliament, including the Federal-Provincial Fiscal Arrangements Act, the Income Tax Act, the Excise Tax Act, the Canada Business Corporations Tax, and the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, to name a few.

-Supporting the Minister in fulfilling his obligations and in providing day-to-day management of the Department of Finance is the Minister of State (Finance), the Deputy Minister, the Associate Deputy Minister and G-7 Deputy for Canada, the Associate Deputy Minister, and the branch Assistant Deputy Ministers.
+Supporting the Minister in fulfilling his obligations and in providing day-to-day management of the Department of Finance is the Deputy Minister, the Parliamentary Secretary, the Associate Deputy Minister and G-7 Deputy for Canada, the Associate Deputy Minister, and the branch Assistant Deputy Ministers.